Zeta-and-Company/pydistinto/README.md

 # pydistinto

+**The pydistinto scripts are a Python implementation of different measures of distinctiveness for contrastive text analysis.**

+## What is the purpose?

-To facilitate the use of relevant measures that can be used for contrastive text analysis, we are developing a tool written in Python called pydistinto as part of the "Zeta and Company" project.
-The goal of our project is to achieve a deeper understanding of the different distinctiveness measures and to propose improvements for their implementation and use.
-For this purpose, we first created a conceptual framework on the basis of which the measures are implemented in pydistinto.
-With the help of pydistinto, two text corpora can be compared.
-As a result, a visualization of the top-N distinctive words of the target corpus is obtained.
+To facilitate the use of relevant measures that can be used for contrastive text analysis, we are developing a tool written in Python called `Pydistinto` as part of the "Zeta and Company" project.
+The goal of our project is to achieve a deeper understanding of the different measures of distinctiveness and to propose improvements for their implementation and use.
+For this purpose, we created a conceptual framework of different measures of distinctiveness and Pydistinto.

+## Getting help

+## Requirements and installation

+* Requirements: Python 3 with pandas, numpy, sklearn, pygal, treetaggerwrapper (and TreeTagger)